Learning More About Removing Testing Requirements for LSWs with SB1632

 Furthermore, NASW has repeatedly requested, at the national and state chapter levels, racial disparity data on the ASWB exam scores to which we were (and still are) denied access.
 The chapter continues to hear ancillary evidence that the ASWB exams disproportionately harms social workers based on minority demographics, yet efforts to reform the exam to better align with social work values have so far failed to materialize substantive changes.

-In totality, it became clear to the association that the LSW exam, rather than strengthening professional standards, was instead serving only as yet another burden to access.
+In totality, it became clear to the association that the LSW exam, rather than strengthening professional standards, was instead serving only as yet another burden to access for communities who are historically oppressed.
 Our state and our profession would be better served by advocating for its removal.

 Removing the ASWB exam as a requirement to becoming an LSW would achieve the following: